-Back to the report, the battery pack is said to be sourced from SK Innovation with which Hyundai has signed an agreement and the autonomous technology is expected to be jointly developed by Hyundai and Samsung Electronics.
-The electric version of the G80 is also reported to come with driver assistance features that are present in the regular G80 including Highway Driving Assist II, forward collision avoidance assist, smart cruise control with machine learning, blind spot collision avoidance assist and pre-active safety seat.
+The battery pack is said to be sourced from SK Innovation with which Hyundai has signed an agreement and the autonomous technology is expected to be jointly developed by Hyundai and Samsung Electronics.
+The electric version of the Genesis G80 is also reported to come with driver assistance features that are present in the regular G80 including Highway Driving Assist II, forward collision avoidance assist, smart cruise control with machine learning, blind spot collision avoidance assist and pre-active safety seat.

-The development of autonomous technology between Hyundai and Samsung comes in the wake of this month’s meeting between Chung Euisun, Executive Vice Chairman, Hyundai Motor Group and Lee Jae-Yong, Vice Chairman, Samsung Group.
+The development of autonomous technology between Hyundai and Samsung came in the wake of meetings between Chung Euisun, Executive Vice Chairman, Hyundai Motor Group and Lee Jae-Yong, Vice Chairman, Samsung Group.

-A few days back, we reported about Genesis’s first fully electric vehicle codenamed JW, being tested.
-The JW EV will be built on the Hyundai Group’s e-GMP architecture that will underpin models from Hyundai and Kia as well.
+HMG is working on a standalone Genesis electric vehicle as well, codenamed ‘Genesis JW‘.
+The company will build on its e-GMP architecture that will underpin models from Hyundai (Ioniq 5, Ioniq 6 & Ioniq 7) and Kia (Kia CV/Imagine) as well.
 The JW EV will compete with electric crossover models from Audi, Mercedes and Tesla.
 While no information is available on the specification, we can expect the JW EV to offer a range of around 470 km in a single charge to match the competition when it comes out in 2021.

 Genesis launch in India – Possible timeline?